-\item[{\bf(c)}] There will be two main directories: \begin{enumerate} \item {\em Installation root directory\/} (hereinafter named \kwbf;Iroot;), which is the directory where the distribution file was downloaded (that is, the directory containing the \kwbf;doinstall; script). \item {\em Aires root directory\/} (hereinafter named \kwbf;Aroot;), which is the highest level directory for the installed files.
-You will need to specify \kwbf;Aroot;.
-For standard, personal installation, the default (creating a directory named \kwbf;aires; in your home directory) will be OK.
-Notice that the \kwbf;Iroot; and \kwbf;Aroot; directories may or may not be the same directory (Do not worry about this: The installation program will manage every case properly.). \end{enumerate} \item[{\bf(d)}] Your account must have access to a FORTRAN 77 compiler (normally, commands \kwbf;f77; or \kwbf;fort77;), and in some cases to a C compiler (commands \kwbf;cc;, \kwbf;gcc;, etc.); and these compilers must be placed in one of the PATH directories (in other words, if you type at your terminal, say, \kw;f77;, the machine will take \kw;f77; as a known command).
+\item[{\bf(c)}] There will be two main directories: \begin{enumerate} \item {\em Aires root directory\/} (hereinafter named \kwbf;Aroot;), which is the highest level directory for the installed files.
+Normally the AIRES distribution compressed tar file and the AIRES External Input data compressed tar files are located in this directory before starting the installation process.
+You might need to specify \kwbf;Aroot; by editing the \kwbf;config; file (located within the \kwbf;Iroot; directory).
+For standard, personal installation, the default (creating a directory named \kwbf;aires; in your home directory) will be OK. \item {\em Installation root directory\/} (hereinafter named \kwbf;Iroot;), which is the directory where the distribution file was downloaded (that is, the directory containing the \kwbf;doinstall; script). \end{enumerate} Notice that the \kwbf;Iroot; and \kwbf;Aroot; directories may or may not be the same directory (Do not worry about this: The installation program will manage every case properly.). \item[{\bf(d)}] Your account must have access to a FORTRAN compiler (normally, command \kwbf;gfortran;), and in some cases to a C compiler (commands \kwbf;gcc;, etc.); and these compilers must be placed in one of the PATH directories (in other words, if you type at your terminal, say, \kw;gfortran;, the machine will take \kw;gfortran; as a known command).
 If the compilers are not in the PATH you will have to enter their absolute location manually in the \kwbf;config; file (Our recommendation, however, is to ensure that the compilers are in the PATH.
 It is something not difficult to achieve.
-If you do not know how to proceed or what we are speaking about, then ask your local UNIX expert).
+If you do not know how to proceed or what we are speaking about, then ask your local UNIX expert). \end{itemize}

-\item[{\bf(e)}] The simulation program uses scratch files for internal data paging.
-The scratch space needed for a run depends on the input parameters and the size of the internal particle stacks.
-For ultra-high-energy, hard-thinned showers (Primary energy greater than $10^{18}$ eV, primary energy over thinning energy ratio greater than $10^6$.), and for a stack size of 5 MB (the default), a minimum of 15-20 MB scratch file space will be needed during the simulations.
-This figure can be more than 100 MB for very ``heavy'' simulations.
-If you want to reduce the scratch space requirements, then you will have to lower the stack size, modifying the corresponding parameter in file \kwbf;config;. \end{itemize}